What is Bioavailability?

 If you are looking to relieve issues such as localized body aches or muscle soreness, a topical CBD is a great choice for targeting specific areas.

-We learn more about bioavailability every day in cannabinoid research, but when it comes to what works best for your situation, you know best.
-Take the time to experiment with different CBD offerings and serving sizes, and you’ll be sure to find the right balance.
+We learn more about CBD bioavailability every day in cannabinoid research, but when it comes to what works best for your situation, you know best.
+Take the time to learn how to take CBD properly, how to determine servings size, and what each method offers, and you'll be sure to find the right balance.